Titanomachy: Background

-Cronus, paranoid of Uranus's curse and fearing the end of his rule, now turned into the tyrant his father Uranus had once been, swallowing each of his children whole as they were born from his sister-wife Rhea.
+Cronus, fearing the end of his rule, now turned into the tyrant his father Uranus had once been, swallowing each of his children whole as they were born from his sister-wife Rhea.
 Rhea, who began to resent Cronus, managed to hide her youngest newborn child Zeus, by tricking Cronus into swallowing a magnetite rock, given to her by her mother Gaia, wrapped in a blanket instead.
 Rhea brought Zeus to a cave in Crete, where he was raised by Amalthea and the Meliae.
-Rhea's attendants, the warrior-like Kouretes and Dactyls, acted as bodyguards for Zeus, helping to conceal his whereabouts from his father.
+Rhea's attendants, the warrior-like Kouretes, acted as bodyguards for Zeus, helping to conceal his whereabouts from his father.

 Once Zeus reached adulthood, the Oceanid Metis gave Cronus an emetic, which caused him to vomit out his swallowed children, now fully grown.
-After freeing his siblings, as well as the Hecatonchires and Cyclopes, Zeus led them in a war against the Titans.
+After freeing his siblings, as well as the Hecatoncheires and Cyclopes, Zeus led them in a war against the Titans.